Myanmar (Burma) Travel Guide

 Myanmar, or Burma as it was once known, presents both a unique opportunity and a challenge to the prospective visitor.
 The opportunity is the chance to see a country and culture still largely untouched by mass tourism.
 The challenge is whether or not to go to a place where the government has such a questionable human rights record.
 Setting aside for a moment whether or not it's "right" to go, let's discuss why you may want to go there in the first place.

-Adding to the uniqueness is the fact that sanctions have kept almost all western brands out of the Myanmar.
+Adding to the uniqueness is the fact that sanctions have, up to now, kept almost all western brands out of the country.
 You won't find McDonalds, KFC, Starbucks or any other fast food chains, nor will you find most hotel brands.
 Everything is local in Myanmar.

 The last, but certainly not least, reason to visit is the Burmese people.
 While news reports may have you expecting a starving downtrodden people, the reality is far different.
 While they're not exactly dancing in the streets, everywhere you go you will see people going about their business, with authority figures a rare sight.